Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Reside in Colorado for 90 consecutive days

-Your valid driver’s license from your previous state of residence should be enough for you to not have to take a driving or written exam.
+Your valid driver’s license from your previous state of residence should be enough for you not to have to take a driving or written exam.
 When you go to the DMV to get a Colorado license, be prepared with the following documentation:

 • Proof of your social security number